 Manageability will be easier with IT controlling the program in-house.
 Because devices are approved by the company, IT can recommend suitable devices for each user type - whether it's a procurement specialist, warehouse manager or pricing analyst - so that applications run more efficiently.
 And if all devices have the same connections, it's easier to set up meeting rooms and hot desks that are compatible for every user.
 Which means your users will also experience better collaboration and increased productivity.

 Recommendations for Your New Program

 As you ramp up your retail operations, Lenovo recommends the following:

 - Audit job roles in your organization to get user input on preferred device types.
 Today there are many types of device available, each with their own advantages for different worker roles.
 Gain user buy-in ahead of time to ease the transition to your new program.

 - Select a vendor that can meet the hardware needs of all user types.
-This means everything from mobile devices with rugged cases for on-site workers, to powerful workstations for CAD or data visualization.
+This means everything from mobile devices for sales execs and area managers, devices to power in-store information and payment systems, or powerful workstations for analysts optimizing pricing and operations.
 Your vendor should also provide an ecosystem of services and accessories, to help users make the most of their new devices.

 - Include only business -grade devices in your portfolio.
 These devices have the highest level of build quality, support services, security features and connectivity options.
 For example, access prioritized tech support and on-site servicing.
 Achieve the highest security standards with hardware-based fingerprint readers which are much harder to hack.